Rachad-Alabi-ADEKAMBI/BMI-Calculator/README.md

-# BMI-Calculator
+# Custom-Select-Box
-a BMI calculator (HTML, CSS & JS)
+How to create the Custom Select Box Using HTML CSS and Jquery